COVID-19 Information Page

-What Crossroads is doing to ensure public safety.
+What Crossroads is doing to ensure public safety?
 At Crossroads Utility Services, the health and well-being of our customers, employees, and communities is our top priority.
 We are committed to being responsive to the needs of our customers as the COVID-19 situation evolves.
-Our customer service lobby is closed to the public and our customer service and billing employees are working remotely to assist you at this time.

-Payments: We will not be taking payments over the phone at this time.
+Payments: We are now taking payments over the phone at this time.

-You will need to use the website portal as a resource for self-service utility account information and 24/7 access.
+You can still use the website portal as a resource for self-service utility account information and 24/7 access.
 You can access your account through our website at www.crossroadsus.com.
 Click “Pay my bill” and select your district.
 From there you can make payments, view account history and usage, and check account balances.
 It’s easier and faster in most cases to manage your account online, especially as call response times may be longer than usual.

 Emergencies: If you are experiencing a water or wastewater emergency, your call or email will be responded to as quickly as possible.